johnstonskj/rust-atelier/atelier-core/README.md

 ## Changes

+**Version 0.2.20**

+* Implemented [cargo-atelier's lint and validate should work on models built from multiple namespace files](https://github.com/johnstonskj/rust-atelier/issues/27) using the model assembler.
+  * Updated Model::namespaces to return a HashSet rather than a Vec.

 **Version 0.2.19**

 * Changed the ID on MemberShape from ShapeID to Identifier.
 This matches both the formal BNF for the Smithy IDL and the